Permit Information for Residence Students

-Residence students may not park on campus and may only park in the lot designated for their permit.
-Further, residence students may not park in/on reserved spaces, accessible spaces, service vehicle spaces, roadways, fire routes and “no parking” areas.
-Permit parking is enforced in red, blue and green lots 24 hours a day and seven (7) days a week.
+Residence students MAY NOT park on campus and may only park in the lot designated for their permit.
+Further, residence students MAY NOT park in/on reserved spaces, accessible spaces, service vehicle spaces, roadways, fire routes and “no parking” areas.
+Permit parking is enforced in red, blue and green lots 24 hours a day, seven (7) days a week.

 Failure to utilize the lots listed above may result in a ticket and/or tow.

 Students who are issued a parking violation are responsible for forwarding payment or initiating the appeal process (within 14 business days of the ticket being issued).
 Failure to pay your parking ticket(s) may result in further ticketing and/or your vehicle being towed from university property at your expense.
 Any un-paid parking violations may also lead to a hold on your student account.

 Please click here to view our chart of possible violations and how to pay a parking ticket.

 If a residence student intends to temporarily bring a vehicle to their residence (i.e. moving in and out), we offer temporary residence guess passes.
 These allow for 24 hour parking in the student’s residence lot or one within close proximity.